NgDuyBaoo/duybao-git/README.md

 # Overview
 Welcome to C2 Store – the paradise of fashionable shoes!
 We take pride in offering you a diverse collection of stylish, high-quality shoes, from trendy sneakers to elegant high heels.
 Let us help you shine with every step you take!
 # Technologies
+Models: Define data structures and interact with the database.
+Views: Handle application logic and return responses.
+Templates: Create user interfaces using HTML and template tags.
+ORM (Object-Relational Mapping)
+Facilitate working with the database without writing direct SQL.
+Template Engine
+Generate dynamic HTML pages using template tags and filters.
+URL Routing
+Map URLs to corresponding views for route management.
+Authentication and Authorization
+Manage users, groups, access rights, and security.
+Middleware
+Process HTTP requests before they reach the view and after the view returns a response.
+Used for security, logging, session handling, etc.
 # Our Mockup
 https://github.com/NgDuyBaoo/duybao-git